mattis1896/edc-GUI/README.md

 ![image](https://github.com/user-attachments/assets/abffd663-eac6-48cd-b4e0-9bd50f7d2fdf)

-The second page is the **Provider Page**, as shown in the figure above.
+The second page is the **Provider Page**, as shown in the Figure above.
 This page displays all the information that the Provider can access:

 - **Navigation Bar**: At the top of the page, there is a navigation bar (1) allowing you to switch between pages, just like on the other pages.